 We Insure offers market access to over 150 carriers.
 They are primarily based out of Florida but are expanding nationwide.
 They also offer their agents servicing assistance and back-end support, allowing agents to focus on selling.
 However, they also charge a number of headings that the agents must pay, even if they write no business.

 We Insure’s restrictions for selling your book of business also make it difficult for agents to switch or choose better options if such opportunities arise.

-What is the better choice: Covered by SAGE or We Insure Franchise?
+What is the better choice: Renegade Insurance or We Insure Franchise?

 We Insure franchise works on a proven business model, and the initial investment is very high.
 Similar to Goosehead Insurance Franchise, agents need to be sure about commitment before joining the franchise, and there are several costs and headings that agents must pay regularly, regardless of sales.

-On the other hand, Covered by SAGE does not require high initial investment or retail requirements.
+On the other hand, Renegade Insurance does not require high initial investment or retail requirements.
 There is no franchise fee, and agents can run an independent insurance agency from the comfort of their couch.
 Overall, their business model is better than a franchise business and truly allows an agent to focus on revenue-generating activities, like selling and retaining customers.